PEST LIBRARY / SPIDERS

 Spiders (Order Araneae) are ancient animals with a history going back millions of years.
 They are the largest order of arachnids, with more than 45,000 species worldwide.
 Most spider species are still awaiting identification.
 Spiders are abundent in Ontario.

 All spiders are predators and most feed on insects, although a few large species prey on small vertebrate animals.
-Spiders may an important role in the environment by helping to keep insect populations in check.
+Spiders play an important role in the environment by helping to keep insect populations in check.

 Spiders are easily recognized by their 4 pairs of eight segmented legs, and 2 body areas (cephalothorax and abdomen).
 The cephalothorax and abdomen are separated by a visible waist or pedicel.
 The top of the cephalothorax is protected by a shield-like covering called the carapace.
 Spider do not have antennae or wings.